bm2570/CMSC6950_Project/README.md

 # CMSC6950 Project: Fruitbat
-ss

 ## What is Fruitbat and What is it Used For?

 *fruitbat* is an open source third party Python package used to calculate fast radio bursts (FRBs) from sources residing outside of the Milky Way galaxy.
 For more info, see the paper [here](https://arxiv.org/pdf/1905.04294.pdf).

 ## Precursory Requirements

-### We will be using the conda environment for the fruitbat code.
-We Assume you already have conda installed and have working knowledge on it.
-If not, you can view the documentation [here](https://docs.conda.io/en/latest/).

-### First create and enter the conda environment called Fruitbat by:
-        conda create -n Fruitbat
-        conda activate Fruitbat

 ### To run the required Python codes, you will need to download several modules.
 The following are needed:
 	1.) numpy